HACC2016/devleagueforhomeless/README.md

 1. Fork and clone the repository.
 2. Install dependencies with: `npm install`
 3. Run the application with `nodemon server.js`
+4. Go to `localhost:3000` on your web browser.

 ## DevPost
 #### Clearly describe the problem you addressed
-Homeless Outreach teams need an application that allows them to efficiently respond to community referrals.
+Homeless Outreach teams needed an application that allows them to efficiently respond to community referrals.

 #### Tell the story behind your project
 We created an application that allows users to send a referral that can include a picture of the camp/site and its geolocation.
 Service providers receiving the referrals can view the camps on a map with markers to be able to easily locate camps.
 We wanted the application to be accessible to the majority of people on the island so we incorporated text integration.
 With text integration people without a smartphone can also refer individuals to service providers for assistance and outreach services.

 #### Explain the impact if your solution were to be implemented
 More homeless people would be able to be connected to the appropriate resources to